TritonDataCenter/rfd/rfd/0035/README.md

  * When an inbound request includes a triton-span-id header, we use that as our span identifier (span\_id).
 When a request does not include this, a new span\_id is generated.
- * When an inbound request includes a triton-parent-span-id header, we use that as our parent span identifier (parent\_span\_id).
-Where the request does not include one, parent\_span\_id is set to "0".
- * It will be an error to include one of triton-parent-span-id or triton-span-id headers, and to not include the other.
- * It will be an error to include either of triton-parent-span-id or triton-span-id and not include a request-id or x-request-id header.
+ * It will be an error to include triton-span-id and not include a request-id or x-request-id header.
  * For every restify route handled, we generate a bunyan log on request on response.
  * For every restify client request (usually through node-sdc-clients) we will:
      * add a request-id header which matches the trace\_id of this trace
      * add a new triton-span-id header for this new span (client requests are always a new span)
-     * add a triton-parent-span-id header which matches the span\_id of the span that is causing the request to be made.
+     * add a parent span property which matches the span\_id of the span that is causing the request to be made.
      * pass through the the triton-trace-enabled and triton-trace-extra headers unmodified.